Label-free microscope for rheological imaging of cells: Results

-We now assess the capability of rheoSCAT microscopy to monitor changes in the state of cells over time.
-To achieve this, we image an A549 lung carcinoma epithelial cell before (Fig.~\ref{fig:A549}\textbf{a}) and after (Fig.~\ref{fig:A549}\textbf{b}) ten minutes of exposure to 2\% paraformaldehyde (PFA).
-We also image a different A549 cell from the same sample twenty four hours post-treatment (see methods and supplementary information).
-As a chemical fixative, PFA stabilizes cellular structures by forming covalent bonds between side chains of amino acids, increasing membrane permeability, and ultimately inducing cell death~\cite{jamur2009cell}.
+We next assess the ability of rheoSCAT microscopy to track time-dependent changes in cellular microrheology.
+To this end, we imaged A549 lung carcinoma epithelial cells, both before and after 10~minutes of exposure to 2\% paraformaldehyde (PFA; see Methods).
+In addition, a different A549 cells from the same sample was imaged 24~hours post-treatment (see Supplementary Information).
+PFA is a chemical fixative that stabilizes cellular structures by forming covalent cross-links between amino-acid side chains, increasing membrane permeability and ultimately inducing cell death~\cite{jamur2009cell}.

-The rheoSCAT images show striking differences due to the action of PFA after only ten minutes.
-By contrast, the mean intensity images reveal only subtle changes (insets, Fig.~\ref{fig:A549}\textbf{a} \& \textbf{b}).
-This demonstrates the rheoSCAT microscope's ability to effectively differentiate between untreated and stressed cells that are morphologically intact, a capability challenging to achieve with conventional microscopy.